dennismartis/azure_ai_search_upload/README.md

 - For code: Respects function and class boundaries
 - For markdown: Splits at heading markers
 - For regular text: Uses paragraph and sentence boundaries
+- For JSON: Chunks based on object structure
+- Advanced pattern-based section detection for better content organization

 ### Search Index Structure